 The question then becomes: how steep is the cost?
 Do the downsides become too much to make shooting at the high ISO settings worth the reductions in image quality?
 The answer varies camera to camera; some cameras have much better high-ISO performance than others.
 The answer can also vary shot to shot and is an entirely subjective judgment from photographer to photographer.
 You might be more willing to overlook noise and color shifts in an urban street scene at night than you would with a portrait session at dusk, for example.
 One photographer might tolerate quite a lot of image noise, while another (or a stock agency) will reject any visible noise.

-There’s a lot to like about the Fujifilm X-T2, and it’s an excellent all-round choice for travel photography (and lots of other types of photography, for that matter).
-But I wanted to take a closer look specifically at its high-ISO performance in order to see how it performs in low-light situations.
+There’s a lot to like about the Fujifilm X-T2, and it’s an excellent all-around choice for travel photography (and lots of other types of photography, for that matter).
+But I wanted to take a closer look specifically at its high-ISO performance to see how it performs in low-light situations.

 I shot these all in RAW.
 Other settings were image size (L / 3:2), grain effect (off), film simulation (Provia/Standard), dynamic range (100), white balance (auto), colorspace (AdobeRGB), and processing options such as shadow town, color, sharpness, and noise reduction all at 0.
 Normally, I’d do some processing in Lightroom, but the versions you can see embedded in the page here are essentially untouched.
 If you’d like a closer look, there are two options.
 You can click on each image to open a full-size JPG version.
 You can also use the link in each caption to download the original RAW (.arf) file (be warned that they’re approx. 50 MB each).